If you’re wondering, “should I call after a job interview?”… then you’ve come to the right place.

 If you’re unsure if the interview went well, or have a bad feeling, you really can only wait at this point.
 Calling won’t make things better, and it might just make it worse.

 So if you finished your interview in the last day or two, just wait for feedback.

-You can also read this article with 14 ways to know if your interview went well or badly.
+You can also read this article on how to know if your interview went well or badly.

-This can definitely be a good reason for calling the employer after the interview.
+This can be a good reason for calling the employer after the interview.